 According to the World Health Organization, close to 800 000 people die by suicide every year.
 Furthermore, for each suicide, there are more than 20 suicide attempts.
 Suicides and suicide attempts not only affect the individuals but also have a ripple effect that impacts on families, friends, colleagues, communities and societies.
 It is important to remember that suicides are preventable.
 Much can be done to prevent suicide at individual, community and national levels.

 Many of those who consider taking their own lives aren't driven by the experience of having a disability.
 But rather, their challenges and experiences in navigating society's perception of disability and how that perception impacts their relationships and livelihood.
-One of the biggest obstacles for people with disabilities is the stigma and discrimination.
+One of the biggest obstacles for person with disabilities is the stigma and discrimination.

-Some of the factors which can contribute to mental health issues for people with disabilities include: Social isolation: recognizing that having a disability is often an isolating experience.
+Some of the factors which can contribute to mental health issues for persons with disabilities include: Social isolation: recognizing that having a disability is often an isolating experience.
 This isolation can be looked at in two ways:

-2) Social isolation - people with disabilities may be disconnected from other people and the society.
+2) Social isolation - persons with disabilities may be disconnected from other people and the society.
 This may include going for long periods with no to little access to services or participating in the community.

 It is worth noting that whereas all people go through life challenges, these may remain amplified for persons with disabilities who must navigate inaccessible environments as well as attitudinal barriers.